110chang/css3animate/README.md

 ## Animate continuously

-Animation queue is added to the stack, animation during playback is not stopped.
+Animation queue is added to a stack, animations during playback are not stopped.

 ```javascript
 $('#btn-myanimate').toggle(function() {